shobhit-nigam/training/collins/10June19/Readme.md

-Repository for codes, files, excercises, tutorials etc for trainings/workshops conducted in Collins on 10, 11, 12 June 2019
+Repository for codes, files, excercises, tutorials etc for python training conducted in Collins Aerospace (Bengaluru) on 10, 11, 12 June 2019